Reduction potential: Half cells

 The relative reactivities of different half cells can be compared to predict the direction of electron flow.
 A higher $E^{\ominus}_{red}$ means there is a greater tendency for reduction to occur, while a lower one means there is a greater tendency for oxidation to occur.

 Any system or environment that accepts electrons from a normal hydrogen electrode is a half cell that is defined as having a positive redox potential; any system donating electrons to the hydrogen electrode is defined as having a negative redox potential. $E_{h}$ is usually expressed in volts (V) or millivolts (mV).
 A high positive $E_{h}$ indicates an environment that favors oxidation reaction such as free oxygen.
 A low negative $E_{h}$ indicates a strong reducing environment, such as free metals.

 Sometimes when electrolysis is carried out in an aqueous solution, water, rather than the solute, is oxidized or reduced.
 For example, if an aqueous solution of NaCl is electrolyzed, water may be reduced at the cathode to produce H2(g) and OH− ions, instead of Na+ being reduced to Na(s), as occurs in the absence of water.
 It is the reduction potential of each species present that will determine which species will be oxidized or reduced.

 Absolute reduction potentials can be determined if one knows the actual potential between electrode and electrolyte for any one reaction.
 Surface polarization interferes with measurements, but various sources give an estimated potential for the standard hydrogen electrode of 4.4 V to 4.6 V (the electrolyte being positive).

 Half-cell equations can be combined if the one corresponding to oxidation is reversed so that each electron given by the reductant is accepted by the oxidant.
-In this way, the global combined equation does no longer contains electrons.
+In this way, the global combined equation no longer contains electrons.